ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/kernel_convert.rst

 given as an input in the last two entries of the UI, as well as same password, in order for the conversion to be successful for all files.

-Last but least, for every file in the folder, a new file will be generated in the path provided, that contains the design converted to the latest version, and its name indicating the initial file version (i.e.test_aedt_2025.1) Furthermore, for every conversion, a .csv file is created, with a name pointing to the converted design name, containing any violations that occured during the conversion, and that need **manual** fixing by the user.
+Last but least, for every file in the folder, a new file is generated in the path provided, that contains the design converted to the latest version, and its name indicating the initial file version (i.e.test_aedt_2025.1) Furthermore, for every conversion, a .csv file is created, with a name pointing to the converted design name, containing any violations that occured during the conversion, and that need **manual** fixing by the user.